Motor Setup

 Set your Rated motor power

-to rated system voltage multiplied by your batteries peak rated current output or lower to avoid damaging your battery or tripping your batteries BMS.
+multiplied by your battery's peak rated current output, or lower, to avoid damaging your battery or tripping your battery's BMS.

 -